One O’Clock Jump

 Writer(s): Count Basie

 Peak: 12 US (Click for codes to singles charts.)

 Sales (in millions): -- US, -- UK, -- world (includes US + UK)

 Airplay/Streaming (in millions): -- radio, 1.075 video, -- streaming

 Count Basie and his Orchestra crafted this instrumental jazz “landmark of the big band Swing Era” NRR around a head arrangement, an approach in which a song was developed through rehearsal and memorized without being written down.
 NRR The approach let musicians focus on the rhythmic drive NRR which was the main thrust of Basie’s and other Kansas City dance bands.
 Such songs were known as “stomps” and “shouts” or, in this case, a “jump”.
-CR
+TC

 The approach also allowed soloists a lot of freedom.
 In “One O’Clock Jump”, extraordinary players like Lester Young, Herschel Evans, and Buck Clayton are allowed a showcase their interplay of brass and reeds.
 NRR

 The song grew out of a rearrangement of Fats Waller’s “Six or Seven Times” TC and became a song originally called “Blue Ball”, TC which showcased the band’s ties to the blues.
 However, when Basie & crew were scheduled to perform the song for a radio broadcast, the announced balked at the risqué name so Basie retitled it “One O’Clock Jump”.
 TC